-Create new SSH Keys
+Create new Deploy Keys

-If you are an ordinary member
+If you are an ordinary member or manager:

-If you are the owner of a repository
+If you are the owner of a repository:

 In such a case, you should be able to refresh the list of repositories, and then select the repository there first.
 After that, when you press this button, it would ask for the name of the member.